noemibuehrer/oral-cavity-model-paper/README.md

 |
 ├── dvc.lock              <- A locked record of the state of the defined pipeline using MD5 file hashes.
 │
-├── reports               <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports                <- Generated analysis results.
 │   ├── figures            <- Generated graphics and figures to be used in reporting.
+│   ├── likelihoods        <- Saved likelihood values to be used in reporting.
+│   ├── metrics_unilateral <- Saved metrics for unilateral model comparison.
+│   ├── metrics_bilateral  <- Saved metrics for bilateral model comparison.
+│   ├── plots              <- Histories of thermodynamic intergration steps.
+│   └── risks              <- Saved risks of occult disease to be used in reporting.
 │
 └── ocmscripts            <- Source code for use in this project.
-    │
     ├── __init__.py              <- Makes ocmscripts a Python module.
-    │
     ├── config.py                <- Store useful variables and configuration.
-    │
-    ├── dataset.py            <- Scripts to concatenate and filter.
+    ├── dataset.py               <- Script to concatenate and filter.
-    │
-    ├── modeling
-    │   ├── __init__.py
+    ├── metrics.py               <- Script to calculate metrics for model comparison.
+    ├── midline_extension.py     <- Script to calculate ratio of patients with extension.
-    │   ├── predict.py        <- Code to run model inference with drawn samples.
+    ├── model_parameters.py      <- Script to extract model parameters.
-    │   └── train.py          <- Code to draw MCMC samples.
-    │
+    ├── patient_likelihoods.py   <- Script to evaluate likelihoods of patients.
-    └── plots.py              <- Code to create visualizations.
+    └── plots                    <- Scripts to create visualizations.
 ```

 ## Pipeline